-Town Mountain will perform at Revelry Room on Friday, Oct.
-13, with Dead 27s.
-The doors open at 8 p.m. and the show is at 9 p.m.
-Tickets are $10 in advance and $12 at the door and available at http://revelryroom.co Revelry Room is at 41 Station St. Show is for 18+ and is standing room only.
+Town Mountain will play at Revelry Room on Friday, March 30.
+The doors will open at 8 p.m. and the show begins at 9 p.m.
+Tickets are $10 in advance or $12 at the door.

 Review for Town Mountain:

 Raw, soulful, and with plenty of swagger, Town Mountain has earned raves for their hard-driving sound, their in-house songwriting and the honky-tonk edge that permeates their exhilarating live performances, whether in a packed club or at a sold-out festival.
 The hearty base of Town Mountain's music is the bluegrass triumvirate of Bill Monroe, Lester Flatt and Earl Scruggs.
 It's what else goes into the mix that brings it all to life both on stage and on record and reflects the group's wide-ranging influences – from the Grateful Dead's Jerry Garcia and the ethereal lyrics of Robert Hunter, to the honest, vintage country of Willie, Waylon and Merle.

 Town Mountain features guitarist and vocalist Robert Greer, banjoist Jesse Langlais, mandolinist Phil Barker, fiddler Bobby Britt, and Zach Smith on bass.
 The Bend Bulletin’s Brian McElhiney says Town Mountain, “has serious country and rock ’n’ roll DNA.”